Skip to content

 One step forward, two steps back: Why Artificial Intelligence is currently mainly predicting the past

 Artificial Intelligence (AI) is celebrated by many as a technology of the future; however, it predominantly looks to the past.
 This blog post explores why AI systems often reproduce old patterns instead of developing progressive solutions.
-What role do historical data play in the predictions and decisions made by AI?
+What role does historical data play in the predictions and decisions made by AI?
 How do existing inequalities and the marginalisation of certain groups in our society get exacerbated by AI systems, and what does this mean for social justice?

 The increasing use of AI in many areas of our daily lives has intensified the discourse surrounding the supposed omnipotence of machines.[i]
 The promises surrounding AI fluctuate between genuine excitement about problem-solving assistants and the dystopian notion that these machines could eventually replace humans.
 Although that scenario is still far off, both state and non-state actors place great hope in AI-driven processes, which are perceived as more efficient and optimised.